Optimal approximation for unconstrained non-submodular minimization: Applications

 We prove Proposition \ref{prop:LS-WDRmod} by first utilizing a result from \cite{Elenberg2018}, which relates the marginal gain of $G^\ell$ to the marginal decrease of $\ell$.
 We then argue that the minimizer of $\ell$, restricted to any given support, has full support with probability one, and thus $\ell$ has non-zero marginal decrease with probability one.
 The proof is given in Appendix \ref{sect:AppApplicationProofs}.
 The actual $\alpha_G, \beta_G$ parameters depend on the conditioning of $\ell$.
-Their positivity also relies on $\z$ being random (typically, data drawn from a distribution), otherwise we may have $\alpha_G = \beta_G = 0$ \cite[Sect.
+Their positivity also relies on $\z$ being random, typically, data drawn from a distribution \citep[Sect.
 A.1]{Sakaue2018}.
 In Section \ref{sect:ExpStructure}, we evaluate Proposition \ref{prop:LS-WDRmod} empirically.

-The approximation guarantee in Corollary \ref{corr:thresholding} thus applies to Problem \eqref{eq:structuredSparsity}, whenever $\ell$ has the form in Proposition \ref{prop:LS-WDRmod}, and $F$ is $\alpha$-weakly DR-submodular.
-In particular, this holds for example when $\ell$ is the least squares loss with a nonsingular measurement matrix.
-Examples of structure-inducing regularizers $F$ include submodular regularizers \cite{Bach2010}, but also non-submodular ones such as the following.
+The approximation guarantee in Corollary \ref{corr:thresholding} thus applies directly to Problem \eqref{eq:structuredSparsityDiscrete}, whenever $\ell$ has the form in Proposition \ref{prop:LS-WDRmod}, and $F$ is $\alpha$-weakly DR-submodular.
+For example, this holds when $\ell$ is the least squares loss with a nonsingular measurement matrix.
+Examples of structure-inducing regularizers $F$ include submodular regularizers \cite{Bach2010}, and non-submodular ones such as the range cost function \cite{Bach2010, ElHalabi2018} ($\alpha = \tfrac{1}{d-1}$), which favors interval supports, with applications in time-series and cancer diagnosis \cite{Rapaport2008}, and the cost function considered \cite{Sakaue2019} ($\alpha = \tfrac{1 + a}{1 + (b-a)}$, where $0 < 2 a < b$ are cost parameters), which favors the selection of sparse and cheap features, with applications in healthcare.

-\textbf{Range cost:} The range cost is $F(S) = \max(S) - \min(S) + 1$ if $S \not = \emptyset$, and $F(\emptyset) = 0$, where $\max(S)\; (\min(S))$ denotes the maximal (minimal) element in $S$ \cite{Bach2010}.
-This regularizer favors the selection of contiguous interval supports on a chain.
-Such structure is desirable, e.g., for time series and cancer diagnosis \cite{Rapaport2008}.
-This idea also extends to the selection of rectangular supports in 2D and 3D.
-Here, $F$ is a normalized non-decreasing $\tfrac{1}{d-1}$-weakly DR-submodular function~\cite{ElHalabi2018}.

-\textbf{Expensive feature cost:} Given two, possibly overlapping, groups $B_1, B_2 \subseteq V$ of expensive features, $F(S) =\lambda( |S| + C(S))$, where where $0 \leq 2 a < b$ \cite{Sakaue2019}.
-This regularizer favors the selection of sparse and cheap features, and penalizes the use of both groups.
-Such structure is desirable for example when predicting the status of patients from data obtained via some medical tests; expensive features in this case are ones that require burdensome tests. $F$ is a non-decreasing $\alpha$-weakly DR-submodular function with $\alpha = \tfrac{1 + a}{1 + (b-a)}$.
-This regularizer also extends to more groups of expensive features.